Keyboard shortcuts

 4. Restore: Use backups to restore corrupted files if needed

-5. Track: Monitor alert trends in Insights
+5. Track: Monitor alert trends on the Trends page

 Available Charts